tmkasun/solar-hybrid-inverter-monitor/README.md

 Restart the Udev admin to apply the changes
 - > sudo udevadm control --reload-rules && sudo udevadm trigger

+## Accessing from anyway

+Currently this only support monitoring through the local network, If you want to monitor or control the device through internet, Then you need to expose the APIs through [Choreo](https://console.choreo.dev/) (It's free) like API proxy service or  Buy a [Blynk](https://blynk.io/) subscription and publish data to blynk.
 ## Troubleshoot

 - Use